Hexagons for a Reason: The Innovative Engineering Behind BIG's Honeycomb

 BIG are known for unconventional buildings that often raise the question “how were they able to do that?”
 Such is the case for BIG’s Honeycomb, a luxury eight-story condominium currently under construction in the Bahamas.
 The project’s hallmark is its hexagonal façade made up of private balconies, each with its own glass-fronted outdoor pool.
 The façade was also the project’s greatest engineering challenge, with each balcony (including pool water) weighing between 108,000 and 269,000 pounds (48,000-122,000 kilograms) while cantilevering up to 17.5 feet (5.3 meters) from the structure.
 Tasked with this challenging brief were DeSimone Consulting Engineers, who previously worked with BIG on The Grove.
 Read on for more detail on the Honeycomb’s innovative engineering.

 Central to the Honeycomb's design of is the use of a specially engineered concrete “superslab” which is able to cantilever over 17 feet without wall brackets below.
 This was achieved by reducing the slab’s weight while maintaining its strength and stiffness.
-As explained by Bill O'Simmons, the project lead at DeSimone, “to control deflection and reduce self-weight, 12-inch (300 millimeter) diameter tubes were embedded in a 17-inch (430 millimeter) thick conventionally reinforced roof slab.”
+As explained by Bill O'Donnell, the project lead at DeSimone, “to control deflection and reduce self-weight, 12-inch (300 millimeter) diameter tubes were embedded in a 17-inch (430 millimeter) thick conventionally reinforced roof slab.”
 These voids hollow out the slab, reducing its weight and increasing the section’s overall efficiency.
 This step also “eliminated the need for a post-tension slab, further reducing the overall weight and reducing the cost of the project.”

 The balcony decks themselves are constructed from a 13-inch (330 millimeter) thick conventionally reinforced slab.
 What is especially clever, and what allows the slab to be kept at 13 inches, is that the slabs “fold down at the deepest point of the pool to align with the shear wall of the lower unit” for extra support.